perchnet/fedora-build-base/README.md

 most of the steps in the Containerfile are commented out, because i use the base template itself as a base `FROM` image for repos that i use this template for.

 ## examples

 right now the only repos i'm using this template as-is for are private, but a public example will come soon. if you use it, file an issue and i'll put your project here!

+## prior art

+i did something similar but less thought-out [here](perchnet/interception-vimproved) to build a key remapping tool as an OCI image for my bootc image

+much of the layout of this repo has been inspired and loosely ripped from the [zirconium](zirconium-dev/zirconium) repo.

 —bri✨